jtompkins/rehash/README.md

 })
 ```

+`connect` automatically binds actions passed to it to the Rehash store, so you
+don't have to worry about passing state to the action when you call it.
+When the
-When the action is called, Rehash will run the "reducer" you specified when you
+action is called, Rehash will run the "reducer" you specified when you defined
-defined the action.
-The object the reducer returns will be merged with the
+the action.
+The object the reducer returns will be merged with the existing
-existing Store state and then serialized into the hash fragment.
+Store state and then serialized into the hash fragment.

 For the example above, imagine that the hash fragment looked like this: